venkatvi/UdacitySelfDrivingCarNanoDegree/Py/Proj5_VehicleDetection/To Submit/writeup_template.md

 For each image, a feature extraction pipeline was built in order to extract feature spaces to be used for classifier.
 This pipeline is implemented using **FeatureExtractor** class.
 This class implements ths following steps in order to extract features.

 1. **Color space transformation**: This is implemented via applyColorSpace method which converts the image to any specific color space.
-I explored multiple colorspaces (YCrCb, HSV, HSL), however, (RGB) worked best for my algorithm.
+I explored multiple colorspaces (YCrCb, HSV, HSL).
+Initially, (RGB) worked best for my algorithm with a high test accuracy on the dataset.
+Although the vehicle detection works reasonably well in test images, the video had a lot of false positives.
+Hence for **this version of project (resubmission)**, I chose **YCrCb** colorspace over LUV and RGB as it yeilded better results.
 2. **Rescale image**: rescaleImage() method scales images to desired scale as images in differnt categories of the dataset are of different sizes.
 3. **Spatial feature extraction**: extractSpatialFeatures() method resizes the input image to (32,32) size.
 All features of the image are then used as a 1-D vector
 4. **Histogram feature extraction**: extractHistogramFeatures() method extracts histogram of all values in each individual channel.
 Then all the histogram bin values across all channels are combined together.